TinderProfile.ai LogoTinderProfile.ai Logo

 A photo that looks like it was taken with a potato in 2009 is an immediate swipe left for most people.
 What does it communicate?
 Laziness.

 It tells potential matches you couldn't be bothered to find or take a decent, clear picture of yourself.
 It also raises suspicion that the photo is ancient and you look nothing like that anymore.
-In 2025, everyone has a smartphone with a great camera.
-There's no excuse for pixelated garbage.
+In 2026, everyone has a smartphone with a great camera.
+There's no excuse for pixelated garbage, and here's how often to update your dating profile if your best shots are already old.

 1. The Sunglasses & Hat Combo